bjpirt/becoming-a-web-developer/03-server-side-rendering/README.md

 Look at the `index.js` file and make sure you understand what it is doing.
 Once you do you should:

-- [ ] Make the `/` endpoint return the `index.html` page from the previous step (the one with the external stylesheet).
+- [ ] Make the `/` endpoint return the content from the `index.html` page in the previous step (the one with the external stylesheet).
 You should be able to just copy it into the js file as a string.
 (Pro tip: use a `template string` with a `` backtick (`)`` to enable the string to go on multiple lines)
 - [ ] Add another endpoint for the css (maybe something like `main.css` but it's up to you).
-You can use the same technique of bringing the text into the document using a string and just returning it from the endpoint you create.
+You can use the same technique of bringing the text from the CSS file into the document using a string and just returning it from the endpoint you create.
+This CSS will be sent with the wrong `mime type` which might cause your browser not to apply it.
+Try adding a `Content-Type` header to set the correct mime type for CSS. [`express content type header`, `mime types`]
 - [ ] Try to add it as a `static file` instead.
 Create a folder for your assets to go in and then try to configure express to serve out files from this folder. [`express js static files`]

 Now we're going to do some home made HTML templating (there are lots of libraries out there for this, but it's always good to see what it takes to build one yourself):

 - [ ] Import the `getTodos()` function from the `todos.js` file in this folder into your `index.js`.
-This function does what it says - if you call it, it will give you an array of objects for the To-Do items. [`js import function from file require`]
+This function does what it says - if you call it, it will give you an array of objects for the To-Do items.
+It can take an argument to select which To-Do list the tasks should come from, but this defaults to the `default` list [`js import function from file require`]
 - [ ] Try to take this array of To-Do items and build up the content of your html web page.
-You might want to break things out into functions that you can build up to give you back your web page.
+You'll want to break things out into functions that you can build up to give you back your web page.
 For example, you could create a function that takes an argument of a string and puts it into your main html template.
-You might also make a function that takes an argument of one of the To-Do items and puts it into a single To-Do list item template.
+You might also make a function that takes an argument of one of the To-Do items you get back from `getTodos()` and puts it into a single To-Do list item template.
 You should be able to build up your original `index.html` page using these functions.
-You can use `template strings` in these functions.
+You can use `template strings` to build the HTML you return to the browser.
 - [ ] Use the `complete` attribute in the todos data to check or uncheck the checkbox for that item. [`html checkbox checked`]
 - [ ] Try putting the functions into their own files, or all into one file (try both - which do you prefer?) and import them into your `index.js` file.
 This should make it easier to understand what's going on without loads of long strings everywhere.
 See the `todos.js` file for an example of exporting functions.

+### Part Two - Using the path

+At the moment, you should have a list of To-Do tasks rendering when you visit [http://localhost:8000/](http://localhost:8000/).
+At this point it's worth a little diversion to understand what the URL actually means.
+When you break this URL down into its component parts you get:

+- `http` - the `scheme`. i.e. which protocol to use for the URL.
+You'll often see `https` here as an alternative scheme
+- `localhost` - the `host`. i.e. which address the server is running on. `localhost` is just an alias for the local computer
+- `8000` - the `port`.
+HTTP defaults to `80` and HTTPS defaults to `443` but these can be anything.
+If it's missing the browser will use the defaults depending on the `scheme`
+- `/` - the `path`.
+This is sent to the web server to tell it what you are looking to retrieve.
+It's useful to use to send data to the server, e.g. which list you're viewing.
+If you visit a URL without the path, the browser will add on a `/` without telling you.

+We're going to let a user select which list they want to view.
+Do the following:

+- [ ] Modify `index.js` to change the path of the main endpoint from `/` to `/lists/:listId`.
+This tells `express` to parse the URL and put wahtever it finds after `/lists/` into a variable called `listId`.
+We can use this to let a user select which list they want to view.
+It's worth reading up on the options for this to make sure you understand it fully. [`express routing`]
+- [ ] In the handler function for showing a list (that you just modified), pull the `listId` out into a variable and pass it into the `getTodos()` function.
+Reload the server and then visit [http://localhost:8000/lists/default](http://localhost:8000/lists/default) which should still show your default list.
+Change the URL to [http://localhost:8000/lists/shopping](http://localhost:8000/lists/shopping) and you should now see a different list.
+- [ ] Add a simple template to list the lists and serve this out on `/` - you should be able to modify what you have already built for showing a list to do this.
+You should be able to re-use the main template you created.
+You should also add a link somewhere on the task list page to give you a way to get to the index of lists you just created.

-### Part Two - Form input
+### Part Three - Form input

 The next step is to start building up the `CRUD` (Create, Read, Update, Delete) behaviours that make up most web services (well, technically we've already created the `Read` action!).
 We're going to be running everything in memory for now.
 This means everything will reset when you stop and start the app.
 We'll be looking at how to store things more persistently in later steps.

 - [ ] Create a function in the `todos.js` file called `addTodo`.
-It should take a single argument of a todo object (like the ones in the `todos` array in `todos.js` but without an `id` attribute as we'll be calculating that in the function) and add a new object to the `todos` array in that file.
+It should take two arguments; the list id and a todo object (like the ones in the `todos` array in `todos.js` but without an `id` attribute as we'll be calculating that in the function) and it should add a new object to the `todos` array in that file.
 At the moment, we're hand-rolling our own database so you'll need to work out what to set the `id` attribute to.
 Find the maximum id of the existing items and add one.
-- [ ] Add a `post` endpoint into `index.js` with the path `/add-todo`.
+- [ ] Add a `post` endpoint into `index.js` with the path `/lists/:listId/add-todo`.
 Post requests are used for `post`ing data from the web browser to the web server [`express js post request`, `http post request`]
 - [ ] Forms can send their data to the web server using either `GET` or `POST` requests. `POST` requests are generally preferred for doing things that change the state of the application (like adding a To-Do).
 You'll need to do a few things to make sure you can receive the data from your "new to-do" form in your web app:
   - Add attributes to your form to make it `POST` the data to your new endpoint [`html form attributes`]
   - Configure express to be able to parse the data that is sent [`express post request form`]
   - Name the input text field in your form so you can access it on the server
-- [ ] You then need to take the data that is sent to the server and use it to pass into your new `addTodo` function.
+- [ ] You then need to take the data that is sent to the server and use it to pass into your new `addTodo` function along with the `listId` from the URL.
 - [ ] Once you've done this you should re-render the page.
 You can just re-render it in the post handler, but it's better practice to just redirect to the main page (`/`) as that is already set up to render the page. [`express js redirect`]

 You should now be able to enter some text into your "new To-Do" form and it should be added to the list.
 Congratulations, you've just made a (semi) working To-Do list application.
 But we've still got a bit further to go.
 Before we do, this is a good time to illustrate an important point about security.